GSA/fedramp-gov/pages/tips-cues.md

 </div>

 <div class="q3">
-<h3>TIP: During Continuous Monitoring, the Agency Authorizing Official (AO) is responsible for ensuring that the security posture of the cloud service their Agency is using continues to be acceptable.
+<h3>TIP: During Continuous Monitoring, the Agency Authorizing Official (AO) is responsible for ensuring that the security posture of the cloud service their Agency is using continues to be acceptable.</h3>
 </p>
 <p>
 The responsibility for the AO (or his/her designated representative) includes reviewing the system security artifacts provided by the Cloud Service Provider (CSP), Third Party Assessment Organization (3PAO), and FedRAMP PMO (in the case of services with a JAB P-ATO) for both granting the authorization and during continuous monitoring.
 The AO should have confidence that the security posture of the service is maintained in good standing for ongoing authorization.